Naoghuman/Incubator/Lib-Tile/README.md

 The current `version` is `0.1.0` from MM.dd.2016.

-TODO add screenshots which shows different tiles in the same image.
+TODO add screenshots which shows different [Tile]s in the same image.